redsolver/examdown/README.md

 # Examdown

+Forked from https://github.com/pldiiw/examdown, switched from `cmark` to `cmark-gfm`

 > Write your exam with Markdown + AsciiMath, deliver a PDF

 I sometimes need to write documents with equations in it.
 Word is way too